Keenan Allen Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Allen is averaging 52 receiving yards per game in three career matchups against the Raiders, 19.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).
+- Allen has averaged 52 receiving yards per game in his three career matchups against the Raiders, 19.5 fewer than his over/under for Sunday's game.

-- Allen has caught a touchdown pass versus the Raiders once, but did not have multiple TDs in that game.
+- Allen, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Allen's stats vs. Raiders date back to 2016.

-- The 225.8 passing yards the Raiders give up per game makes them the NFL's sixth-ranked pass defense this season.
+- The 225.8 yards per game the Raiders are allowing through the air makes them the NFL's sixth-ranked pass defense.

-- The Raiders have surrendered 26 touchdowns through the air (1.6 per game).
-They are 19th in the league in that category.
+- The Raiders' defense is 19th in the NFL, giving up 1.6 passing touchdowns per game.

 Recent Performances